Important PPP update for 2021

 What if I don’t have any employees?
 Can I still qualify for a PPP loan?

-Similar to independent contractors, you are a sole proprietor and can use your PPP loan to cover wages, income, and net earnings for you as an individual, again capped at that $100,000 per employee in annual earnings.
+Similar to independent contractors, you are a sole proprietor or self-employed person and can use your PPP loan to cover wages, income, and net earnings for you as an individual, again capped at that $100,000 per employee in annual earnings.

 What if I have other questions about Paycheck Protection Program loans or the application process?